ResearchBA/SiLiHarmonyOS/index.md

 ### Support or Contact

 Having trouble with Applications and Development on HarmonyOS?
-Check out our [technology website](https://www.catslinc.com/) or [business applications](https://www.theforage.cn) and we’ll help you sort it out.
+Check out our [technical website](https://theforage.herokuapp.com/) or [business applications](https://www.theforage.cn) and we’ll help you sort it out.